execas/execas.github.io/_posts/2018-12-20-sql-injection.md

 tags: [security, web app, linux, programming, vulnerabilities]
 ---

-Injection flaws, most commonly associated with SQL injection, are a constant feature of just about every list of top security risks, including the lastest OWASP Top Ten.
+Injection flaws, most commonly SQL injection flaws, are a constant feature of just about every list of top security risks, including the lastest OWASP Top Ten.

 In this post we'll look at a few examples of SQL injections, and how you can get some practice legally.